Published On: Dec 09 2011 10:30:16 AM CSTUpdated On: Apr 20 2016 01:00:00 AM CDT

 Since "Blossom," Lascher has continued to work in TV, appearing on such shows as "Clueless," "Veronica's Closet" and "Sabrina, the Teenage Witch."
 His recently had a three-episode stint on "Blossom" co-star Joey Lawrence's sitcom "Melissa & Joey."

 Finola Hughes played the character of Carol, who marries Nick and becomes Blossom's stepmother.
 Hughes is a veteran soap actress perhaps best known for playing Anna Devane on the soap opera "General Hospital" on and off since 1985.
 She also spent four years between 1999 and 2003 playing Devane and the character's identical twin sister, Dr. Alexandra Devane Marick, on "All My Children."
 She also had a recurring role on the TV series "Charmed" and has starred in movies such as "Staying Alive," "Above Suspicion" and the 2011 indie romantic drama "Like Crazy."

 Samaria Graham played the character of Shelly, who ends up marrying Tony while the two are drunk in Las Vegas.
 She has had minor TV roles following "Blossom" and was a regular on "Providence."
 She most recently served as vocal director for the School of Rock in Charlotte, N.C.

 Courtney Chase played Kennedy, Carol's daughter and Blossom's younger stepsister.
 Chase's biggest roles after the show included co-starring with Johnny Depp in "Nick of Time" and playing Dan Akyroyd's daughter in the short-lived TV series "Soul Man."

 Matthew Lawrence, Joey Lawrence's real-life younger brother, appeared on "Blossom" as the younger version of Joey on two episodes in 1991 and one in 1994.
 After the show, Lawrence starred in "Boy Meets World" and had guest-roles on "CSI: Miami" and "Boston Public" on television, and starred in the comedy "The Hot Chick."
-In 2011, he played -- what else? -- the brother of Joey Lawrence's character on an episode of "Melissa & Joey" and reprised his "Boy Meets World" character on an August 2015 episode of the sequel series "Girl Meets World."
+More recently he's played -- what else? -- the brother of Joey Lawrence's character on several episodes of "Melissa & Joey" and reprised his "Boy Meets World" character on an August 2015 episode of the sequel series "Girl Meets World."